-The Atlantic Bridge Project will transport significant and diverse natural gas supplies to the New England states and the Canadian Maritime provinces.
+The Atlantic Bridge Project enables the transportation of significant and diverse natural gas supplies to the New England states and the Canadian Maritime provinces.

-The project is expected to provide reliability of energy throughout the region, and help generate savings for homeowners, businesses, and manufacturers.
+The project provides reliability of energy throughout the region, and helps generate savings for homeowners, businesses, and manufacturers.

 The Atlantic Bridge Project is designed to provide additional capacity on our Algonquin Gas Transmission and Maritimes & Northeast Pipeline systems to move reliable, economical natural gas into New England and to specific end use markets in the Canadian Maritime provinces.

-The project facilities in New York were placed into service in the fall of 2019, and allowed for the full project capacity to be available from New Jersey to Massachusetts.
-We anticipate placing Atlantic Bridge fully into service in the second half of 2020, following completion of the Weymouth Compressor Station, which will facilitate delivery of much-needed natural gas to project customers in Maine and Atlantic Canada.
+Project facilities in New York were placed into service in the fall of 2019, and allowed for the full project capacity to be available from New Jersey to Massachusetts.
+The Atlantic Bridge project was placed into full service in January 2021, following completion of the Weymouth Compressor Station, which facilitates delivery of much-needed natural gas to project customers in Maine and Atlantic Canada.